 You can locate an apprenticeship program in California through the California Department of Industrial Relations.

 To work as an electrician in California, you must be certified and licensed.
 Specifically, you’ll need to get the C-10 Electrical Contractor license, issued by the Department of Consumer Affairs, Contractors State License Board, before you can legally bid on any project worth $500 or more.

 According to the California Department of Industrial Relations (DIR), if you want to become an electrician, you’ll need to do the following:

-- Register as an electrician trainee.
-To do this, you’ll need to submit an application, a check for $25, and proof that you are enrolled in an approved school, such as Summit College which offers a DIR-approved Electrician Program.
-This leading-edge program can prepare you for real-world situations and teach you about electrical theory, national electrical code applications, AC & DC machines and motors, green electricity, commercial installation, electrical circuits and more.
+Begin by registering as an electrician trainee.
+To do this, you’ll need to submit an application, a check for $25, and proof that you are enrolled in an approved school, such as Summit College, which offers a DIR-approved Electrician Program.
+This leading-edge program can prepare you for real-world situations and teach you about electrical theory, national electrical code applications, AC and DC machines and motors, green electricity, commercial installation, electrical circuits, and more.

 Once you’ve completed these steps on how to get an electrician’s license in California, you’ll be eligible to take the state’s certification exams (which include a law and business exam and an electrical contractor exam).
 When you pass these tests, you will receive your electrician contractor’s license and be ready to embark on an exciting new career.

 If you’re ready to start powering the world, you can begin your rewarding journey with a single step.
 Check out Summit College’s Electrician Program, apply online, or schedule a tour of one of our three campuses.
 Want to learn more?
-Contact us!
+Connect with us today!